 Once the mix and the profile have been matched you have a strong starting base to work from.
 It is at this stage that micro editing can help as most profile matching processes need a little tweaking to get the best out of the process.

-In the video I run through each and every step of this wonderful process sharing with you some theory and lots of application.
+In the DIY Mastering using Pink Noise video, I run through each and every step of this wonderful process sharing with you some theory and lots of application.
 I explain how you can create your own custom pink noise profiles, how to set up the profile against your mix and how to match using the best settings.
 I finish off by showing you how you can then edit the master to taste.

 Plugins used in this video: